 Water damage, especially in your carpets and flooring can be a major health concern in your home.
 However, it’s also pretty common.
-Here are some of the most common sources of water damage and what to look out for in order to keep your home clean and mold-free:
+Here are some of the most common sources of water damage and what to look out for in order to keep your home clean and your carpets free from water.

 Many of the large appliances in your home have running water, such as your washer, hot water heater, and refrigerator.
 If these appliances leak, they can release a large amount of water in a short amount of time and cause lots of issues.
 Make sure that you are caught up on maintenance on your appliances, and check the areas around and behind them regularly for signs of leaks.